jiaas/www.greglobinski.com/README.md

 # Javier as a Service - www.ignacioquinteros.cl

 This is the code of my website (ignacioquinteros.cl).
-All thanks to @greglobinski who build a gorgeous open source project.
+All thanks to @greglobinski who started this open source project.

 ## Screenshots
 ![](static/assets/screen1.jpg)